Azure-Samples/azure-search-openai-demo/README.md

 <summary>How can we upload additional PDFs without redeploying everything?</summary>

 To upload more PDFs, put them in the data/ folder and run `./scripts/prepdocs.sh` or `./scripts/prepdocs.ps1`.
-[This](https://github.com/Azure-Samples/azure-search-openai-demo/pull/835) implement checks to see what's been uploaded before.
-It writes an .md5 file with an MD5 hash of the files in data/ when they get uploaded, then every time the prep docs script is re-run that file is checked against the current hash and the file is skipped if it hasn't changed.
+A [recent change](https://github.com/Azure-Samples/azure-search-openai-demo/pull/835) added checks to see what's been uploaded before.
+The prepdocs script now writes an .md5 file with an MD5 hash of the files when they get uploaded.
+Whenever the prepdocs script is re-run, that file is checked against the current hash and the file is skipped if it hasn't changed.
 </details>

 <details><a id="compare-samples"></a>